 Inverse distance, inverse distance squared (impedance)

 With the Inverse Distance options, the conceptual model of spatial relationships is one of impedance, or distance decay.
-All features impact/influence all other features, but the farther away something is, the smaller the impact it has.
+All features impact or influence all other features, but the farther away something is, the smaller the impact it has.
 You will generally want to specify a Distance Band or Threshold Distance value when you use an inverse distance conceptualization to reduce the number of required computations, especially with large datasets.
 When no distance band or threshold distance is specified, a default threshold value is computed for you.
 You can force all features to be a neighbor of all other features by setting Distance Band or Threshold Distance to zero.

-Inverse Euclidean distance is appropriate for modeling continuous data such as temperature variations, for example.
+Inverse Euclidean distance is appropriate for modeling continuous data such as temperature variations for example.
 Inverse Manhattan distance might work best when analyses involve the locations of hardware stores or other fixed urban facilities, in the case where road network data isn't available.
 The conceptual model when you use the Inverse Distance Squared option is the same as with Inverse Distance except the slope is sharper, so neighbor influences drop off more quickly and only a target feature's closest neighbors will exert substantial influence in computations for that feature.

 Distance band (sphere of influence)

-For some tools, like Hot Spot Analysis, a fixed distance band is the default conceptualization of spatial relationships.
+For some tools, such as Hot Spot Analysis, a fixed distance band is the default conceptualization of spatial relationships.
 With the Fixed Distance Band option, you impose a sphere of influence, or moving window conceptual model of spatial interactions onto the data.
 Each feature is analyzed within the context of those neighboring features located within the distance you specify for Distance Band or Threshold Distance.
 Neighbors within the specified distance are weighted equally.
 Features outside the specified distance don't influence calculations (their weight is zero).
 Use the Fixed Distance Band method when you want to evaluate the statistical properties of your data at a particular (fixed) spatial scale.
 If you are studying commuting patterns and know that the average journey to work is 15 miles, for example, you may want to use a 15-mile fixed distance for your analysis.
 See Selecting a fixed distance for strategies that can help you identify an appropriate scale of analysis.

 Zone of indifference

 The Zone of Indifference option for the Conceptualization of Spatial Relationships parameter combines the Inverse Distance and Fixed Distance Band models.
 Features within the distance band or threshold distance are included in analyses for the target feature.
 Once the critical distance is exceeded, the level of influence (the weighting) quickly drops off.
-Suppose you're looking for a job and have the choice between a job five miles away and another job six miles away.
+Suppose you're looking for a job and have the choice between a job 5 miles away and another job 6 miles away.
 You probably won't think much about distance in making a decision about which job to take.
-Now, suppose you have the choice between one job five miles away and another 20 miles away.
+Now, suppose you have the choice between one job 5 miles away and another 20 miles away.
 In this case, distance becomes more of an impedance and may be factored into your decision making.
 Use this method when you want to hold the scale of analysis fixed but don't want to impose sharp boundaries on the neighboring features included in target feature computations.

 Polygon contiguity (first order)

 For polygon feature classes, you can choose Contiguity edges only (sometimes called the Rook's Case) or Contiguity edges corners (sometimes referred to as Queen's Case).
 For Contiguity edges only, polygons that share an edge (that have coincident boundaries) are included in computations for the target polygon.
 Polygons that do not share an edge are excluded from the target feature computations.
-For Contiguity edges corners, polygons that share an edge and/or a corner will be included in computations for the target polygon.
+For Contiguity edges corners, polygons that share an edge or a corner will be included in computations for the target polygon.
 If any portion of two polygons overlap, they are considered neighbors and will be included in each other's computations.
 Use one of these contiguity conceptualizations with polygon features in cases where you are modeling some type of contagious process or are dealing with continuous data represented as polygons.

 K nearest neighbors

-Neighbor relationships may also be constructed so that each feature is assessed within the spatial context of a specified number of its closest neighbors.
-If K (the number of neighbors) is 8, then the eight closest neighbors to the target feature will be included in computations for that feature.
+Neighbor relationships can also be constructed so that each feature is assessed within the spatial context of a specified number of its closest neighbors.
+If K (the number of neighbors) is 8, the eight closest neighbors to the target feature will be included in computations for that feature.
 In locations where feature density is high, the spatial context of the analysis will be smaller.
 Similarly, in locations where feature density is sparse, the spatial context for the analysis will be larger.
 An advantage to this model of spatial relationships is that it ensures there will be some neighbors for every target feature, even when feature densities vary widely across the study area.
 This method is available using the Generate Spatial Weights Matrix tool.
 The K nearest neighbors option with 8 for Number of Neighbors is the default conceptualization used with Exploratory Regression to assess regression residuals.

 Delaunay triangulation (natural neighbors)